 Maximum users set a login password for their computer to secure the internal information.
 But in Mac, the users go through an additional layer of security which ensures the log-in users get access to the private data.
 A firmware password is a third layer of security that ensures that you can only get access to the recovery mode after entering the password.
 It is because no one can use recovery mode to change the firmware of Mac.
 Even the unknown can’t boot from another bootable volume without entering the password.

-This firmware password can be set in Recovery mode.
+This firmware password can be set in Recovery mode of Android also.
 As the firmware password isn’t visible or used normally used in Mac, you have to reset your Mac or boot from another device to enter the password.
 But if you forget the password, there is no way to get access.
 But now, Apple has recognized to reset the firmware password of your Mac.

 How to Reset Firmware Password

 There are some methods by which you can reset the firmware password.
 The methods are the following: